 Skip to main content

-The Govern feature provides management access to NexusOne features and data sources, so that you can control who can access what anytime.
-When you purchase NexusOne, you get access to Keycloak.
-But Keycloak isn’t a user-facing app launched using the NexusOne portal.
-Using Keycloak, you can create an administrator user and assign an IAM administrator role to it.
-After that, the administrator can create new users on Keycloak.
-Within the NexusOne portal, the administrator has access to all IAM capabilities, such as creating and assigning roles.
+The Govern feature provides management access to NexusOne apps, features, and data sources, so that you can control who can access what anytime.
+When you purchase NexusOne, you get access to an external identity provider such as Okta or an internal identity provider such as Keycloak.
+However, Keycloak isn’t launched directly from the NexusOne portal, but it provides the identity management backend used by NexusOne, and even goes further to provide authorization.
+In Keycloak, you can create an administrator user and assign an Identity and Access Management (IAM) administrator role to it.
+This administrator can then create and manage users in Keycloak.
+However, after signing in to the NexusOne portal, the Keycloak administrator can also use all the IAM capabilities such as creating users, managing apps, and defining roles.
+These roles contain permissions that determine which NexusOne app a user can access.

 Key features